Related articles in the Cloud Migration series:

 There’s a lot of ways you can incorporate automation into your cloud migration journey—so where should you start?
 Here are a couple suggestions:

-Securing user permissions is the first line of defence against data breaches, like how locked doors and windows are against potential burglaries.
-Manually authorising, tracking, and deprovisioning access can be difficult considering the sheer amount of cloud resources you have.
+Securing user permissions is the first line of defense against data breaches, like how locked doors and windows are against potential burglaries.
+Manually authorizing, tracking, and deprovisioning access can be difficult considering the sheer amount of cloud resources you have.
 Automation tools can streamline this process by allowing you to create permissions based on roles, enabling multi-factor authentication (MFA), and requiring regular password rotation.
 Automation can also identify overly permissive user and service accounts.

 Infrastructure as code